-In each case above, the owner of the horse didn’t really have an accurate perception of the horse’s condition or their ability to compete rigorously against the field.
-Of course, the looming question is how do you do better next time?
+In each case above, the horse owner didn’t accurately perceive the horse’s condition or their ability to compete vigorously against the field.
+Of course, the looming question is, how do you do better next time?
 Is there a way to assess your horse’s performance in training sessions to better predict outcomes in actual competition?

 What is horse training on a scientific level?

-Before discussing how to assess your horse’s training, it’s helpful to define training in a scientific manner.
+Before discussing how to assess your horse’s training, it’s helpful to define activity scientifically.
 What is training exactly?

 Training is exercising your horse in such a way as to ask for both physical and mental adjustments that change the horse’s anatomy, at least temporarily during the period of training.
 These adaptations fall into multiple categories: